Browse Tax Articles

 If you sold stock or mutual funds at a loss, you can use the loss to offset capital gains you had from similar sales.
 If the net amount of all your gains and losses is a loss, you can report the loss on your return.

 You can report current year net losses up to $3,000 -- or $1,500 if married filing separately.
-Carry forward net losses of more than $3,000 to next year's return.
-You can carry forward capital losses indefinitely.
+Carry over net losses of more than $3,000 to next year's return.
+You can carry over capital losses indefinitely.

 Figure your allowable capital loss on Schedule D and enter it on Form 1040, line 13.